 - Like ribbon microphones, we have ribbon speakers.

 How do you use a microphone with an audio (phone) jack?
 The majority of microphones have XLR outputs.
 The most common way to use a microphone with an audio phone jack (whether TS or TRS) is through the use of an adapter.
-There are plenty of adapters on the market that will change your mic’s output connector into audio jack connector you need.
+There are plenty of adapters on the market designed to change your mic's output connector into the audio jack connector you need.

 How can I use headphones as a mic and speaker?
 Headphones naturally work the same as speakers.
 Just like you can turn a speaker into a microphone, you can turn a headphone into a microphone.
 Some headphones come with built-in mics (often referred to as headsets), which allow for the simultaneous use and connection of headphones and a microphone.

 Choosing the right microphone(s) for your applications and budget can be a challenging task.
 For this reason, I've created My New Microphone's Comprehensive Microphone Buyer's Guide.
 Check it out for help in determining your next microphone purchase.

 Choosing the right PA speakers for your applications and budget can be a challenging task.
 For this reason, I've created My New Microphone's Comprehensive PA Speaker Buyer's Guide.
 Check it out for help in determining your next PA speaker purchase.

 With so many loudspeakers on the market, purchasing the best speaker(s) for your applications can be rather daunting.
 For this reason, I've created My New Microphone's Comprehensive Loudspeaker Buyer's Guide.
 Check it out for help in determining your next speaker acquisition.